Week 3 takeaways: Panic time for Cowboys, Raiders?

 Buffalo Bills 27, Minnesota Vikings 6

-The Bills showed they have the talent, especially on defense, to be closer to a .500 team than the abomination they appeared to be through the first two games of the season.
+The Bills showed they have the talent, especially on defense, to be closer to a .500 team than the abomination they appeared to be through the first two games.
 The performance of Josh Allen -- who ran for two touchdowns and threw for another -- was exactly what the Bills needed from their rookie, but their defensive turnaround is just as notable.
-Their highly-paid defensive line showed up in a big way with back-to-back strip sacks of Kirk Cousins to begin the game, setting the tone for a first half in which Buffalo allowed only 46 yards, their fewest given up in a first half since 2004. -- Mike Rodak
+The highly paid defensive line showed up in a big way with back-to-back strip sacks of Kirk Cousins to begin the game, setting the tone for a first half in which Buffalo allowed 46 yards, their fewest given up in a first half since 2004. -- Mike Rodak

 Allen hurdles Vikings defender for 1st down